Planning Ahead with Excel 2010’s TODAY, DATE, and DATEVALUE Functions

 (Remember that when you preface an entry with an apostrophe, Excel inserts that entry as text even if the program would otherwise put it in as a value.)
 You can then convert this text entry into a date serial number by entering the following formula in cell C12 next door:

-Excel then returns the date serial number, 38128 to cell C12, which you can display as a more intelligible date by formatting it with one of Excel’s Date number formats.
+Excel then returns the date serial number, 38128 to cell C12, which you can convert into a more intelligible date by formatting it with one of Excel’s Date number formats.

 You must convert the DATE and DATEVALUE functions into their calculated date serial numbers in order to sort and filter them.
 To convert these functions individually, select a cell, press F2 to activate Edit mode, and then press F9 to replace the function with the calculated date serial number; finally, click the Enter button on the Formula bar to insert this serial number into the cell.